33. Central America Part 3 – 2013

 Tikal, Guatemala

-Our last stop, Tikal, required a short flight from Guatemala City.
-We spent all day at this HUGE site, which is located in the jungle.
+Tikal is a HUGE site, located in the jungle.
 At its height, it had 100,000 people living in the area.
 There are temples, palaces and noblemen dwellings.
 The wood houses of the common men did not survive.

 Much of the site is still uncovered as you can see in the picture to the left.